Atlantic Salmon Huon

 TAS

-Note: Imported farmed Atlantic salmon is available in Australia but has not been assessed in Australia’s Sustainable Seafood Guide.
-For more information on imported product, look for country of origin labelled on the packaging and refer to seafood guides produced in that country.
-King salmon farmed and imported from New Zealand is rated green, ‘Better Choice’ in the Guide.
+Note: Imported farmed Atlantic salmon is available in Australia but has not been assessed in our Guide.
+For more information on imported products, look for the country of origin labelled on the packaging and refer to seafood guides produced in that country.

 Key Facts